warren-fisher/directory-cleaner/README.md

     - Select 'On a schedule' for desired method to start
     - Set it as one time
     - Select 'repeat task every:' and select a desired frequency and duration of this script
-    - (Optional) Select 'stop task if it runs longer than' and select a time if you would like it to not run in the background otherwise
+    - (Optional) Select 'stop task if it runs longer than' and select a time if you would like it to not run in the background for longer than a specified time.
     - Make sure enabled is selected
 - Navigate to actions and add a new action
 - Select 'Start a program' and